Where the Daintree Rainforest meets the Great Barrier Reef

 Stay: Thursday Island, The Grand HotelDaily :

 Transfer to Horn Island aboard the local ferry.
-On a guided tour, visit the World War II Base and Torres Strait Heritage Museum, as well as learn how the island became an operational airbase following the bombing of Darwin.
+On a guided tour, visit the World War II Base and Torres Strait Heritage Museum, and learn how the island became an operational airbase following the bombing of Darwin.
 Later, board an included Qantas flight from Horn Island over the Great Barrier Reef and marvel at this spectacle from the air before arriving in Cairns.
 Tonight, enjoy your farewell dinner at the renowned Dundee’s Waterfront Dining, a quintessential Australian restaurant boasting stunning views, local delicacies and unique fare including kangaroo, crocodile and emu.
 The menu is a drawcard for return local, national and international visitors.

 Stay: Cairns, Shangri-La Hotel, The MarinaDaily :

-After breakfast, you will be transferred to the airport for your onward flight.Daily :
+After breakfast this morning, be transferred to Cairns Airport for your onward flight.Daily :